msftjonw/K8sOnAzure/README.md

 Exit from the master node. <br/>

 ## Join worker nodes to the initialized K8s cluster
+Replace the 'kubeadm join ...' command with the one you get from the K8s master node.
 ```
 export workerlist=("K8S-Worker1" "K8S-Worker2" "K8S-Worker3")
 for ((i=0; i<${#workerlist[@]}; i++)); do \